-Do you have a favourite pub?
+Do you have a favourite Aussie pub?
 There is nothing better than spending an afternoon in an Australian pub with a cold beer or a cheeky wine or cocktail enjoying the best of pub food such as a chicken parmy, beef burger with the lot or steak and chips.
-What is your favourite pub meal?
+What is your favourite Australian pub meal?

 Glenmore Hotel The Rocks Sydney by Jane Dempster-Smith of Staycation Australia

-Not only does the hotel have a great range of cocktails and beers, the Glenmore Hotel’s menu equals the best of pub food you can find anywhere in the world.
+Not only does the hotel have a great range of cocktails and beers, but the Glenmore Hotel’s menu also equals the best of pub food you can find anywhere in the world.
 If you are dining with a group of friends we would recommend sharing jugs of cocktails – there is nothing better than a cocktail and a stunning view at sunset.

 Address: 96 Cumberland Street The Rocks Sydney